pairshaped/curlingio-docs/docs/club-management/website-hosting.md

 ### Latest News Tout

 This tout will show a brief summary or image of the most recent news article if you have any.

-## Pages

-Each page has a title, a position (order), whether or not it's published (or a draft), an optional image, and the body content.

-You can *restrict* individual pages so that they can only be seen by members.
-You can even specify the product or fee they must have purchased in order to see a page.
-By default pages are unrestricted.

-Similar to event and product descriptions, the body content of your page is entered using [markdown](https://www.markdownguide.org/cheat-sheet/) or HTML.

-## Articles / News

-Each article has a title, the date when it should be published, an optional image, and the body content.
-The order in which articles appear is based on the published date (most recent first)

-You can *restrict* individual articles so that they can only be seen by members.
-You can even specify the product or fee they must have purchased in order to see an article.
-By default articles are unrestricted.

-Similar to event and product descriptions, the body content of your article is entered using [markdown](https://www.markdownguide.org/cheat-sheet/) or HTML.

 ## SEO (Search Engine Optimization)